Wassaf001/CogniBrowse/README.md

 2. Browse the web using the user-friendly interface.

-3. Access AI features by tapping the AI Assistant button.
+3. Access AI features by tapping the Cogni button.

 ## AI Features